 Statements like these are detrimental to the working culture of your organization.
 As a manager, it is your responsibility to counter such stereotypes and the best way to do so is by using evidence to the contrary.
 Use examples of Millennials at the office who are hard-working and dedicated and Baby Boomers who dance circles around the interns using your nonprofit’s CRM to counter previously held biases.

 As jobs evolve, so do workspaces.
 From freelancing to remote work, the traditional “office” is no longer the only option.
-However, this can be a cause of contention between Baby Boomer bosses and Millennial employees or Baby Boomer employees and their Millennial counterparts.
-Misunderstandings of what is expected of employees run rampant when there aren’t clear expectations of office hours.
+However, this can be a cause for contention between Baby Boomer bosses and Millennial employees or Baby Boomer employees and their Millennial counterparts.
+Misunderstandings of what is expected of an employee run rampant when there aren’t clear expectations for office hours.

 Whatever your office policy is, just make sure that it is made clear to all of your employees.
-While we recommend allowing for flexibility in the hours and location of your employees’ working days, it's also okay if you need them in the office everyday from 9-5.
-If you do opt for flexible in-office time, then make sure everyone is aware so that no one begins to question another's work.
+While we recommend allowing for flexibility in the hours and location of your employees’ workday, it's also okay if you need them in the office everyday from 9-5.
+If you do opt for flexible in-office time, then make sure everyone is aware so that no one begins to question another's dedication.

 It’s difficult when someone else is promoted ahead of you.
 Now imagine if that person is 20 years your junior.
-As a manager, it is your responsibility to promote as you see fit and if the right person is 25, that’s okay but you need to have open communication channels with the rest of your staff.
+As a manager, it is your responsibility to promote as you see fit.
+That person might be 25, in which case it's crucial to preemptively open communication channels with the rest of your staff.

-At the end of the day we all have a lot more in common than we do different.
-Focusing on these aspects will lead to better relationships between you and your employees and them among themselves.
+At the end of the day our commonalities are greater than our differences.
+Focusing on shared values and interests will lead to better relationships between you and your employees and among employees themselves.

-Establishing a set of core values will create a sense of shared ownership over your overarching mission.
-For example, everyone at your organization has chosen to work at a nonprofit.
-They have made the decision to work at a nonprofit where they likely make less money than they could working at a for-profit company.
+Establishing a set of core values that you refer to often creates a sense of shared ownership of your nonprofit's overarching mission.
+Everyone at your organization has chosen to work at a nonprofit, where they likely make less money than they could working at a for-profit company.
 Your employees do so because they believe in your nonprofit's mission.
 If you, as a manager, focus on these shared values, your employees will as well.

 Establish Mentoring & Reverse Mentoring Programs

-No one knows everything and learning from a member of a different generation provides you with new perspectives and skills you might not have developed otherwise.
+No one knows everything, and learning from someone of a different generation provides perspectives and skills you might not develop otherwise.
 Mentorship programs are the perfect avenue to allow staff to learn from one another.